 - The best screening test for DS is NIPT, not ultrasound(4)

-- NIPT screening alone will left undiagnosed more than 90% of structural anomalies and about 90% of intellectual disability cases
+- NIPT screening alone will leave more than 90% of structural anomalies and about 90% of intellectual disability cases undiagnosed

 Moving from 11-13 weeks DS scan to Early Fetal Scan

-The contemporary vision on the 11-13 weeks scan: a new alternative approach for early detection of fetal anomalies instead of looking for chromosomal markers.
+The contemporary vision of the 11-13 weeks scan: a new alternative approach for early detection of fetal anomalies instead of looking for chromosomal markers.